CURENT/ams/dev.md

 ### TODO

-Remove redundant codes in solver pypower
+- Remove redundant codes in PYPOWER
+- Revise docstring of PYPOWER
+- Revise docstring of inherited code from ANDES